This post contains affiliate links.

 What Human Shampoo Can I Use On My Dog?

-None, no human shampoo or soap is safe or healthy enough to use on your dog.
+No human shampoo or soap is safe or healthy enough to use on your dog.
 That’s because our skin has a lower PH balance, is more acidic, than our dog’s skin.
 Using human soaps and shampoos on pets leads to ear, eye, and skin irritation.
 While drying their skin and coat out.

 Is Johnson’s Baby Shampoo Safe For Dogs?